 What this means for Warralily residents:

-- Internet speeds up to 1 Gbps available
+- Speeds up to 1 Gbps on either network

 - Wi-Fi connectivity in public amenities